Rapid funding of novel and unconventional ideas

 - Applicants must conduct the Spark project at a Swiss research institution.
 Only institutions pursuant to Articles 4 and 5 of the Research and Innovation Promotion Act (RIPA) are eligible.

-- At the time of submission or during an ongoing Spark project, applicants may also receive grants under all other SNSF funding schemes.
+- At the time of submission or during an ongoing Spark project, applicants may also receive grants under other SNSF funding schemes.

 - It is not permissible to have more than one ongoing Spark project.